leharlow02-glitch/climate_eof_group_project/README.md

 ## Installing without a virtual environment

-For general use of this package without a virtual environment, please follow these steps.
+For general use of this package without a virtual environment, please import using pip install.

 ```bash
 pip install simple_climate_package